 After law school, I clerked for a federal appeals court judge and worked at a Wall Street law firm.

-I live with my wife and two children in New York City, where I attempt to grow plants on my windowsill and coach Little League baseball.
+I live with my wife and two children in New York City, where I attempt to grow plants on my windowsill.
 I study kung fu, focusing on baguazhang and bajiqaun among other styles.